A new instrument from the void.

 In short: the particles are the instrument.

 A good metaphor is to imagine a phonograph.
 The record spins, but the tone arm stays in the same spot, playing back whatever's under it.
-Phase sculpture synthesis works by constantly swapping out the record with a new one, created from the performer's input.
+Phase sculpture synthesis works by constantly swapping out the record with a new one, created fresh from the performer's input.

 Hyphasia is in active development, ready for a dedicated corps of Pathfinders to navigate its changing currents and shape its course.

-Field notes and clips are on BlueSky.
+Field notes⧉ and clips are mainly on Bluesky.

 Hyphasia will be available in the Apple App Store and DRM-free on itch.io.